Dirar ibn al-Azwar: Biography

 Dhiraar belonged to the Arab tribe of Banu Asad.
-The son of one of its chieftains, known as al-Azwar Malik, the sixth generation descendant of Asad ibn Khuzaymah, the progenitor of Asad tribe who descended from seventh generation from Adnan.
-Dhiraar became Muslim after the Battle of the Trench, as he was sent with Tulayha ibn Khuwailid by Asad clan and then to urging them to embrace Islam after his visit to the prophet of Islam.
+He was the son of one of its chieftains, known as al-Azwar Malik, the sixth generation descendant of Asad ibn Khuzaymah, the progenitor of the Asad tribe, who descended in the seventh generation from Adnan.
+Dhiraar became Muslim after the Battle of the Trench, as he was sent with Tulayha ibn Khuwaylid by the Asad clan; he then urged the clan to embrace Islam after his visit to the prophet of Islam.
 Dhiraar's family was among the first converts to Islam.
 Muhammad admonished that it is allowed for Muslims to possess property which he gained before he convert to Islam.
-It is recorded Dhiraar as known as a very wealthy person.
+It is recorded that Dhiraar was known as a very wealthy person.
 It was said that he possessed a thousand camels.

-During the initial period of the Ridda Wars, Dhiraar was a tax collector, Dhiraar were one of the Arabian clansmen from Asad that staying loyal and pledge allegiance to the Islam government in Medina, as he pledge his allegiance to the newly appointed caliph, Abu Bakar, Dhiraar showed his loyalty by warning and chastising the conduct of the peoples who rebelled against the caliphate.
-Later, he participated as a scout for the elite cavalry of Rashidun, led by the general Khalid ibn al-Walid.
-Dhiraar was sent to quell this rebellion.
-Dhiraar was sent by Khalid to lead a detachment consisting of Banu Tamim warriors to confront Malik ibn Nuwayrah, chief of the Bani Yarbu', a Banu Tamim clan, on accusations of apostasy.
-Dhiraar participated in Battle of Yamama, where he testified that around 7,000 followers of Musaylima killed in the battlefield, the plain of Aqraba, while 7,000 others were killed inside their fortress, in a garden which called "The garden of death".
+During the initial period of the Ridda Wars, Dhiraar was a tax collector.
+He was one of the Arabian clansmen from Asad that stayed loyal and pledged allegiance to the Islamic government in Medina, with its newly appointed caliph Abu Bakr.
+Dhiraar showed his loyalty by warning and chastising the conduct of the peoples who rebelled against the caliphate.
+Later, he participated as a scout in the elite Rashidun cavalry led by the general Khalid ibn al-Walid.
+Dhiraar was sent to quell a rebellion.
+He was sent by Khalid to lead a detachment consisting of Banu Tamim warriors to confront Malik ibn Nuwayra, chief of the Bani Yarbu, a Banu Tamim clan, on accusations of apostasy.
+Dhiraar participated in Battle of Yamama, where he testified that around 7,000 followers of Musaylima were killed on the battlefield, the plain of Aqraba, while 7,000 others were killed inside their fortress, in a garden called "the garden of death".

 Conquest of Iraq

-Dhiraar participated in the first Muslim conquest of Persia under Khalid ibn al-Walid, which immediately occurred after Ridda wars.
-Dhiraar played pivotal role in the battle of Walaja as he was assigned as one of two cavalry commanders that tasked to lead detachments of Rashidun cavalries to struck the advancing Sassanid army from the rear and trap themin double envelopment maneuver strategy designed by Khalid.
+Dhiraar participated in the first Muslim conquest of Persia under Khalid ibn al-Walid, which occurred immediately after the Ridda wars.
+Dhiraar played a pivotal role in the Battle of Walaja, as he was assigned to be one of two cavalry commanders tasked with leading detachments of Rashidun cavalry to strike the advancing Sassanid army from the rear, trapping them in a double envelopment maneuver strategy designed by Khalid.